wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Specialization is the key to improvement performance for containers on serverless.
+The VMM can also be made as thin as possible without unnecessary features, only proving the most fundamental features that are required by a minimal Linux.

 This paper presents Firecracker, a lightweight VMM platform designed and optimized specifically for serverless.
 This paper contains little technical discussion, especially on the implementations of the Firecracker VMM (it is open-sourced, though), and it focuses more on the high-level ideas that motivate the design principals of